c3cashdesk/postix/README.md

 # postix

-postix is the ticket used for ticket scanning and cash handling at Chaos Communication Congress and Chaos Communication Camp.
+postix is the system used for ticket scanning and cash handling at Chaos Communication Congress and Chaos Communication Camp.

 ## 451 Unavailable for Legal Reasons